DOM Inspection for Dynamic Content

 Pipeline Gating: CI/CD Integration & Threshold Enforcement

 Enforce strict pass/fail criteria by routing audit outputs to JUnit XML reporters.
-Configure pipeline steps with continue-on-error: false to block merges on critical accessibility regressions.
-Apply severity-weighted scoring to calculate aggregate violation thresholds: Critical=10, Serious=5, Moderate=1.
+Configure pipeline steps with continue-on-error: false on the gate step to block merges on critical accessibility regressions.

 a11y-inspect: